quicwg/base-drafts/draft-ietf-quic-transport.md

 initial_max_streams_bidi and initial_max_stream_data_bidi_remote, or
 initial_max_streams_uni and initial_max_stream_data_uni.

-A server MAY choose to store and recover the previously sent values of the max_idle_timout, max_udp_payload_size, and disable_active_migration parameters and reject 0-RTT if it selects smaller values.
+A server MAY store and recover the previously sent values of the max_idle_timout, max_udp_payload_size, and disable_active_migration parameters and reject 0-RTT if it selects smaller values.
 Lowering the values of these parameters while also accepting 0-RTT data could degrade the performance of the